 One of my most popular posts was The 22 Books to read before you quit your job where I shared the book reading list I created that needed to be completed before I quit my job, one of those books was The Miracle Morning by Hal Elrod.

-I knew that not having a good morning routine and feeling overwhelmed like I was constantly behind was connected.
+I knew that not having a good morning routine and feeling overwhelmed like I was constantly behind were connected.

 I needed to work smarter, not harder, and the first step was to create good habits.
 The first thing I needed to do was quit the belief that I was a “night owl.”